Which camera is right for you? Our simple camera buying guide!

 Mirrorless system cameras for beginners are generally slightly cheaper than comparable DSLR cameras.
 You can already get a simple system camera with a kit lens starting at 300 euros.

 Nowadays there are also a substantial number of lenses available for the Alpha 6000.
-For an overview, check out our post on Sony Alpha 6000 lenses.
+For an overview, check out this post:

 Panasonic Lumix DMC-G6KEG-K

 Admittedly, the names of the Panasonic system cameras don’t sound very sexy and aren’t particularly easy to remember either.
 Nevertheless, the DMC-C6KEG-K model camera is a good choice for your first steps into the world of mirrorless photography.

 The camera costs about 450 euros with a simple 14-42 mm kit lens.
 There are also some other available kit lenses so you can upgrade the camera right from the get-go by choosing an even better lens.

 Olympus has does not need to hide behind Panasonic and Sony when it comes to producing good mirrorless cameras.

 A really good beginner model is the Olympus OM-D E-M10 Mark III.
 The E-M10 offers some practical features such as a touchscreen and a tilting display.

 As a kit with the 14-42 mm lens, the camera currently costs about 700 euros.
 For Olympus there are just as many lenses, as the connection is the same that is used for Panasonic cameras.

 Mirrorless system cameras for advanced users